 Download the free edition, you'll see all storage device with partition layout and other information on the right.
 Click the front of disk or any single partition, you'll see available operations on the left and by right clicking.

-How to resize volume in Windows 11 computer with NIUBI: right click any NTFS and FAT32 partition (here is D:) and select Resize/Move Volume.
+Right click any NTFS and FAT32 partition (here is D:) and select Resize/Move Volume.
 You have two choices in the pop-up window.

-Choice 1: Drag left border towards right, or enter an amount of space in the box of "Unallocated space before".
+Option 1: Drag left border towards right, or enter an amount of space in the box of "Unallocated space before".

 This partition will be shrunk to the right and Unallocated space will be made on the left side.